jfischer/micropython-iot-hackathon/docs/teachers-notes.rst

 The breakout boards from Adafruit (e.g the Feather HUZZAH with ESP8266 or the TSL2591 light sensor) need to have their headers soldered to the boards.
-Unless your facility is a hardware lab set up for this kind of thing, we recommand doing the soldering in advance.
+Unless your facility is a hardware lab set up for this kind of thing, we recommend doing the soldering in advance.
 For the first running of the hackathon, we soldered the boards and seated them on the breadboard.
 Here's what the set of boards looked like (10 student boards, 1 demo board, 1 spare):